MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-oss-db-to-azure.md

 Contoso used Azure Migrate to surface the dependencies across the Contoso environment.
 Azure Migrate automatically discovered application components on Windows and Linux systems and mapped the communication between services.
 Azure Migrate company surfaced the connections between Contoso servers, processes, inbound and outbound connection latency, and ports across the TCP-connected architecture.
 Contoso was only required to install the [Microsoft Monitoring Agent](https://docs.microsoft.com/azure/log-analytics/log-analytics-agent-windows) and the [Microsoft Dependency Agent](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-enable-hybrid-cloud#install-the-dependency-agent-on-windows).

-With the Azure migration, Contoso has identified over 300 database instances that must be migrated.
+Contoso has identified over 300 database instances that must be migrated.
 Of these instances, roughly 40 percent can be moved to PaaS-based services.
 Of the remaining 60 percent, they must be moved to an IaaS-based approach with a VM running the respective database software.

 #### Step 2: Application assessment